nicolo-ribaudo/yarn-plugin-conditions/README.md

 ## Configuration

-Before using the `condition:` protocol, you must first list the allowed conditions in your `.yarnrc.yml` file.
+Before using conditions, you must first list the allowed ones in your `.yarnrc.yml` file.
 You can optionally specify a default value for the condition when it's not explicitly set.

 ```yaml
 # .yarnrc.yml